chriswales95/SET08103-Assessment/Use-Cases/use-case-29.md

 ### Success End Condition

-A report is available for HR to view countries.
+A report is available for HR to view countries population's.

 ### Failed End Condition